PHP Inheritance

 Access Modifiers

 Access modifiers determine the visibility of properties and methods in a class.
-PHP supports public
+PHP supports public, protected, and private.

 Example with Access Modifiers